MahaBKH/TeamProjectComp330/README.md

 The result of this project is a web application that implements a user friendly interface using Twitter colors that allows for user interaction.

 ## Run and Build Instructions
+You can clone this project into Visual Studio Code, which is what was used to work on it.
+Opening the index.html file with a browser, preferably Google Chrome, will run the web application.

 ## Features
 ### Web Application using Bulma